 What you write in your letter depends on your child’s age.
 Over a period of six months or a year, all children make some progress and learn new skills.
 Try to include some details of new achievements and hobbies, particularly if you know that the new skill is one shared by the birth parents.

 It is not always wise to mention any worries that you have about your child – the birth parent is powerless to do anything about them and may become anxious.
-However, all children get up to mischief and it can be helpful to build a more realistic picture if you include some amusing anecdotes.
+However, all children get up to mischief, and it can be helpful to build a more realistic picture if you include some amusing anecdotes.

 Avoid stating the age of your child; birth parents will be fully aware of the age of the child.